 There are many factors around why startups succeed.
 Having a great product that people are willing to pay for and a proven sales process are usually the core.
 But discoverability is also a part of that equation.

-Unfortunately, SEO tends to be put on the back burner because it can seem confusing or unimportant.
+Unfortunately, SEO for Startups tends to be put on the back burner because it can seem confusing or unimportant.
 With that in mind, what simple things can you do to improve the way people discover your product?
 I want to share some insight on how to develop healthy SEO for your product’s website over time so you can supplement the growth of your product.